walmartlabs/thorax/README.md

 Set the current view on the `LayoutView`, triggering `activated`, `ready` and `deactivated` events on the current and previous view during the lifecycle. `ensureRendered` is called on views passed to `setView`.
 By default `destroy` is called on the previous view when the new view is set.

-To implement animations using `setView` pass a `transition` callback to `setView` which will recieve the new view being set, the old view (if present), append, remove and complete functions which will execute the needed DOM and view operations.
+To implement animations using `setView` pass a `transition` callback to `setView` which will receive the new view being set, the old view (if present), append, remove and complete functions which will execute the needed DOM and view operations.

     layout.setView(newView, {
       transition: function(newView, oldView, append, remove, complete) {